Euro extends gains as Italian concerns take back seat

 The deal struck on Tuesday would allow Britain to leave the EU with a deal that avoids a chaotic departure.
 But EU chief negotiator Michel Barnier cautioned that the road to ensuring a smooth UK exit was still long and potentially difficult.

-The dollar index .DXY, a gauge of the currency’s performance against six peers, was flat at 96.788, off a 16-month high hit on Monday.
+The dollar index, a gauge of the currency’s performance against six peers, was flat at 96.788, off a 16-month high hit on Monday.

 “The final Brexit agreement between the EU and UK has played a role in taking some of the shine off the US dollar at least in the near-term.
 It has helped to dampen downside risks for the European economy,” said MUFG analysts in a note to clients.